jmp/tracklin/README.md

 [![build](https://github.com/jmp/tracklin/workflows/build/badge.svg)](https://github.com/jmp/tracklin/actions?query=workflow%3Abuild)

 A small time tracker written in Kotlin, using JavaFX.
-It is currently very limited, but can do basic time tracking of tasks and export the results into a CSV file.
+It is currently a bit limited, but can do basic time tracking of tasks and export the results into a CSV file.

+## Features

+* Start and stop recording time spent on tasks
+* Fast switch to a different task
+* Detect idle time (5+ minutes) and based on user's choosing
+  * assign the idle time to a different task, or
+  * keep the idle time allocated to the current task
+* Export recorded times to a CSV file

 ## Compiling